 - 1. Participating in the development of and approval of the Internship plan.
-Sign and date the Memorandum of Agreement, Internship Plan, - 2.
+Sign and date are required internship paperwork (memorandum of agreement and internship plan). - 2.
 Participating in the development of a supervision contract, which must be on file at the university. - 3.
 Meeting at a consistent schedule with the intern for at least 1 hour of face-to-face individual supervision per week.
-Individual supervision is that which occurs in groups of two or fewer interns. - 4.
-Addressing issues of professional identity development, including encouraging engagement of the intern in attending professional meetings, training sessions, and workshops. - 5.
-With the approval of the administration of the Site, providing opportunities for the intern to engage in a variety of counseling/therapy activities (program appropriate) under supervision. - 6.
-Completing the clinical evaluation of the intern the end of each semester of internship. - 7.
-Notifying the Internship Instructor and/or Clinical Training Director immediately of any areas of clinical concern such that a Professional Development Action Plan can be completed to remediate the intern, prior to considering termination of the internship placement. - 8.
-Ensuring the Intern does not have more than 15 direct client contact hours per week in the first semester of internship and 18 direct client contact hours per week in subsequent semesters of internship, unless agreed upon by all applicable supervisors. - 9.
-Ensuring that direct service-related questions/emergencies are handled to ensure adequate client care. - 10.
-Ensuring that vicarious responsibility for those being served by the trainee is taken by the organization and site supervisor; verifying that direct service duties are within trainee's scope of practice or are being developed under supervision. - 11.
-Addressing issues such as diagnosis, treatment planning, goals and help the MFT master's student identify his/her systems theory that they operate from, in addition to monitoring session-to-session progress and following ethical codes and state statutes.
+Individual supervision is that which occurs in groups of two or fewer interns.
+Individual supervision may be conducted via HIPPA compliant videoconferencing. - 4.
+Providing a consistent caseload of clients such that the responsibility to advertise and market their direct clinical services does not fall on the intern.

-- 12. Adhering to supervision being a process/parallel process to counseling/therapy, which is clearly distinguished from personal psychotherapy or didactic instruction. - 13.
-Focusing on the raw data from the MFT master's student's current clinical work, which is made directly available to the supervisor through such means as written clinical materials, direct observations, and video and audiotapes.
-This may include live supervision by the supervisor while the intern is counseling the client.
+- 5. Having a HIPPA compliant clinical documentation system that includes a HIPPA compliant policy/protocol in place for how documentation is reviewed and signed by the supervisor and stored after it is signed. - 6.
+Addressing issues of professional identity development, including encouraging engagement of the intern in attending professional meetings, training sessions, and workshops. - 7.
+With the approval of the administration of the Site, providing opportunities for the intern to engage in a variety of therapy activities (program appropriate) under supervision. - 8.
+Completing the clinical evaluation of the intern the end of each semester of internship. - 9.
+Notifying the Internship Instructor and/or Clinical Training Director immediately of any areas of clinical concern such that a Professional Development Action Plan can be completed to remediate the intern, prior to considering termination of the internship placement. - 10.
+Ensuring the Intern does not have more than 15 direct client contact hours per week in the first semester of internship and 18 direct client contact hours per week in subsequent semesters of internship, unless agreed upon by all applicable supervisors. - 11.
+Ensuring that there is a policy/protocol responsible for handling direct service-related questions/emergencies to ensure adequate client care. - 12.
+Ensuring that vicarious responsibility for those being served by the trainee is taken by the organization and site supervisor; verifying that direct service duties are within trainee's scope of practice or are being developed under supervision. - 13.
+Addressing issues such as diagnosis, treatment planning, goals and help the intern identify their systemic theory that they operate from, in addition to monitoring session-to-session progress and following ethical codes and state statutes. - 14.
+Adhering to supervision being a process/parallel process to therapy, which is clearly distinguished from personal psychotherapy or didactic instruction. - 15.
+Focusing on the observable data from the intern's current clinical work, which is made directly available to the supervisor through such means as written clinical materials, direct observations, and video and audiotapes.
+This may include live supervision by the supervisor while the intern is providing direct services to the client or engaging in co-therapy between a supervisor and the intern.
 Supervision that relies solely on written clinical materials or verbal reports does not meet adequate standards.